 Think of Trusts and Estate Planning like building a house.
 The first thing you put into place is the foundation.
 Without a solid foundation, you could end up with a house that cracks and falls apart.
 The foundation for an estate plan is the revocable living trust.

 If you have $100,000 or more in personal or family assets, including real estate , a trust is probably the right strategy to protect your family from the effects of probate.
 Probate is a court process that leaves your family’s financial affairs and assets exposed to the public.
 Estate planning with a living revocable trust keeps your family’s financial affairs private and keeps the probate court from having control over what happens to your estate.

 Through the years, the estate planning attorneys of Morris Hall, PLLC have championed the importance of establishing a revocable living trust and funding it appropriately with assets that might otherwise be lost to income, business or estate taxes.

 A revocable living trust is a plan that allows you to control the disposition of your financial assets while you are alive.
 At Morris Hall, our trusts go a step further, protecting your beneficiaries from creditors, ex-spouses, long-term care expenses and devastating tax consequences after your death.

-When you talk to our attorneys, we will clearly explain the potential benefits of a revocable living trust and thoroughly analyze your financial situation.
-Working with professionals from Morris Hall Accounting and Morris Hall Financial, we will set up and administer a trust that will offer every legal, tax and asset protection advantage for you now and for your family upon your death.
+When you talk to our estate attorneys, we will clearly explain the potential benefits of a revocable living trust and thoroughly analyze your financial situation.
+We will set up and administer a trust that will offer every legal, tax and asset protection advantage for you now and for your family upon your death.